-We are utilising the power of our i-body technology platform to develop a growing pipeline of i-bodies to treat a range of conditions, with an initial focus on treating fibrotic diseases.
+AdAlta is utilising the power of the i-body technology platform to develop a growing pipeline of i-bodies to treat a range of conditions, with an initial focus on treating fibrotic diseases.

-Our lead i-body drug candidate AD-114 has significant anti-fibrotic effects in treating a type of fibrosis of the lung, known as idiopathic pulmonary fibrosis (IPF), and this is our initial focus.
-AD-114 has also demonstrated its usefulness in treating fibrosis of the eye and we are pursuing this as an additional opportunity for treatment of age-related macular degeneration (wet-AMD).
+AdAlta’s lead i-body drug candidate AD-214 has significant anti-fibrotic effects in treating a type of fibrosis of the lung, known as idiopathic pulmonary fibrosis (IPF), and this is the initial focus.
+The i-body has also demonstrated its usefulness in treating fibrosis of the eye and is being pursued as an additional opportunity for the treatment of age-related macular degeneration (wet-AMD).

 - only targeting diseased human tissue with effects only shown on IPF tissue and no effects displayed on normal lung tissue nor any evidence of off target effects;

 - being more effective than existing IPF approved drugs with greater in vitro efficacy compared to the only approved therapies Nintedanib and Pirfenidone;

 - demonstrated efficacy in multiple animal models showing that the anti-CXCR4 i-body has both anti-fibrotic and anti-inflammatory effects; and